-- General funds represent amounts which are expendable at the discretion of the board, in furtherance of the objectives of the charity and which have not been designated for other purposes.
-Such funds may be held in order to finance working capital or capital expenditure. - Designated funds comprise unrestricted funds that the board has, at its discretion, set aside for particular purposes.
+- General funds represent amounts which are expendable at the discretion of the board, in furtherance of the objectives of the charity. - Designated funds comprise unrestricted funds that the board has, at its discretion, set aside for particular purposes.
 These designations have an administrative purpose only, and do not legally restrict the board's discretion to apply the fund.